roscopeco/moxy/README.md

 the rest with their original implementation.

-Partial mocking is inherently trickier than straight-up complete mocking, mostly because **Moxy doesn't call call constructors**.
+Partial mocking is inherently trickier than straight-up complete mocking, mostly because **Moxy doesn't call constructors**.
 This means that, if the methods you don't mock require any state that is set in a constructor, they're likely to fail miserably.

 For this reason, the usual static _Moxy.mock(...)_ API doesn't support partial mocking -